zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

 ### Trusted and Trustless Bridges

 In short, bridges allow cross-chain transfers and there are 2 main types of bridges; Trusted and Trustless.
 Trusted bridges depend on an entity and have trust assumptions.
 Trustless bridges do not require trust assumptions to external entities but only to blockchain itself.
-To get more detail refer to ethereum's official documentation about [bridges](https://ethereum.org/en/bridges/).
+To get more details refer to ethereum's official documentation about [bridges](https://ethereum.org/en/bridges/).

 ### Lock-Mint and Burn-Release Mechanisms